 27. Carpet/Flooring Replacement

 A renter is typically responsible only for periodic carpet cleaning.
-But as an owner, you will eventually face the costly replacement situation.
+But as an owner, you will eventually face a costly replacement situation.

 28. Hot Water Heater Repair/Replacement